📢Discussion Group! 📢

 Why ‘Study and Action’?

-Social movements throughout history have engaged in political education to inform organizing and action in our streets, communities, and institutions.
-By learning to identify white supremacy within ourselves, our communities, and the systems in which we live, we deepen our understanding and awareness of actions we can take to dismantle racism and oppression.
+People and organizations have always engaged in political education to inform organizing and action in our streets, communities, and institutions.
+By learning to identify white supremacy within ourselves, our communities, and the systems in which we live, we expand our knowledge and awareness of actions we can take to dismantle racism and oppression.
 Community learning creates an open and supportive environment in which to develop personal strategies for dismantling white supremacy and for being anti-racist in all aspects of our lives.

 "Study and Action gave me the tools, words, and support to take my activism from the armchair to the streets.
 The readings and discussions helped me gain knowledge and deeper understanding, and the accountability with like-minded people helped me find ways to put action behind my words."